university-of-york/faculty-dev-actions/readme.md

 Useful actions shared between our repositories.

+The content of this repository is made available to the public under the MIT license, as others may find our dev / CI setup useful - or at least educational.

 ## bundle-update

 Run `bundle update` against a repository and create a pull request with any changes.